tgc-bot/FourAcesContracts/Staff.md

             any manner they see fit to the members under their authority.

-        2. The Owner may place a maximum salary on the Division Head, such that the Division Head is unable to give themselves a salary beyond that maximum, and must give the remaining budget to the remaining members of that Division.
+        2. The Owner MAY place a maximum salary on the Division Head, such that the Division Head is unable to give themselves a salary beyond that maximum, and MUST give the remaining budget to the remaining members of that Division.

-    5. The Division Heads may neglect to give a salary to members whose wealth exceeds 7500 chips.
+    5. The Division Heads MAY neglect to give a salary to members whose wealth exceeds 7500 chips.

     6. In a scenario where there is remaining funds that have not entirely been spent by the Division Heads, the remainder is given into the Casino’s pot.

-8. Division Heads must send information regarding who is employed, and the Division’s hierarchy to the ‘FourAces\#1702’ (Four Aces Casino) discord account, for such information to be recorded.
+8. Division Heads MUST send information regarding who is employed, and the Division’s hierarchy to the ‘FourAces\#1702’ (Four Aces Casino) discord account, for such information to be recorded.

-9. As a Staff, you may be punished by the Casino Management for failing to perform your duties, or performing your duties to a degree that is negligible or otherwise unacceptable to the Casino.
+9. As a Staff, you MAY be punished by the Casino Management for failing to perform your duties, or performing your duties to a degree that is negligible or otherwise unacceptable to the Casino.

-    7. Punishments can only be given by Staff higher in rank, and must be fair
+    7. Punishments CAN only be given by Staff higher in rank, and MUST be fair

-    8. While acting as a Staff member, the Staff member cannot be terminated from Membership, they must first be Terminated from their staff position, and after a minimum of one (1) day, be Terminated from Membership.
+    8. While acting as a Staff member, the Staff member CANNOT be terminated from Membership, they MUST first be Terminated from their staff position, and after a minimum of one (1) day, be Terminated from Membership.